 Lidia Llovera Ramos is a longtime Winthrop resident and mother of two.
 Her career in public service has centered around education and nutrition.
 She currently works at ABCD Head Start.
 Ramos will serve for two years.

-Also serving on the committee are Sid Belghiti, John Morgan and Anthony Williams.
-All will serve for a term of one year.
+Also serving on the committee are Sid Belghiti and Anthony Williams.
+Both will serve for a term of one year.

 The Winthrop CDICR aims to encourage respect among residents, visitors and employees of the town by advocating for human and civil rights for all.
 It was founded on the belief that inclusion will make the town a better place for everyone.